Casco Bay Island

 In 1875, a fishing weir was licensed off the island to Wellington Clyne.

-In August 1895, William Conley Jr and Elmer Richardson constructed a herring weir at Casco Bay Island.
+In August 1895, William Conley, Jr. and Elmer Richardson constructed a herring weir at Casco Bay Island.

 In 1909, a sailor estimated to be in his thirties came to the Bay of Fundy with a schooner and crew of 15 men feigning interest in lobster fishing but drawing the attention of authorities who noted its lack of activity and cargo.
 When a rowboat was launched to Casco Island with men bearing shovels and mattocks, Customs officials followed it from a distance believing they intended to dispose of a corpse or dig up illicit goods to smuggle, unaware the schooner had sent ashore a geologist, mining engineer and civil engineer as part of a scientific expedition out of Galveston, Texas seeking the treasure of privateer Jean Lafitte.

 Lithic artifacts have been recovered from Casco Bay Island's marsh on the north end, lying between two bedrock-core tree-covered knolls.

 It was one of four islands studied in 1997 for the impact of sea kayaking on the Bay of Fundy environment.
 It has been the subject of subtidal graduate studies.

-From 2005-2013, the island was listed for sale on cascobayisland.com, including a 1,250 sq ft two-bedroom Riverbend log home built in 1994 with a well, solar panels and ATVs to traverse the islandwith the asking price dropping from $2.2 million to $1.2 million.
+From 2005–2013, the island was listed for sale ($1.4 million in summer 2013).

-Author Michael Strong condemned the approval of a salmon weir at Tinkers Island given its proximity to the harbour seal colony at Sandy Island and similar seals at Casco Bay Island, which would necessitate acoustic seal deterrants disruptive to the minke whales and harbour porpoises that traversed the site.
+Author Michael Strong condemned the approval of a salmon weir at Tinkers Island given its proximity to the harbour seal colony at Sandy Island and similar seals at Casco Bay Island, which would necessitate acoustic seal deterrents disruptive to the minke whales and harbour porpoises that traversed the site.